prometheus/docs/content/docs/introduction/comparison.md

 The same general scope differences as in the case of Nagios apply here.

-The primary difference is that Sensu clients [register themselves](https://docs.sensu.io/sensu-core/latest/reference/clients) and can determine the checks to run either from central or local configuration.
-Sensu clients can also be automatically deregistered using a number of [plugins](https://github.com/sensu-plugins/sensu-plugins-sensu) and [integrations](https://docs.sensu.io/sensu-enterprise/latest/built-in-handlers/)

 There is also a [client socket](https://docs.sensu.io/sensu-core/latest/reference/clients/#what-is-the-sensu-client-socket) permitting ad-hoc check results to be pushed into Sensu.

 ### Data model